Brandon Finnegan: Cincinnati Reds

 On July 26, 2015, Finnegan was traded to the Cincinnati Reds, along with John Lamb and Cody Reed, for Johnny Cueto and cash considerations.
-Although Finnegan was traded from the 2015 World Series Champion Kansas City Royals, Finnegan was awarded a World Series ring for his contributions before the trade.
-After the trade, he pitched for the Louisville Bats of the Class AAA International League as a starting pitcher and was promoted to the Reds on September 1 as a relief pitcher.
+Although Finnegan was traded from the team before the Royals won the 2015 World Series, Finnegan was awarded a World Series ring for his contributions before the trade.
+After the trade, he pitched for the Reds’ Class AAA affiliate, the Louisville Bats, as a starting pitcher and was promoted to the majors on September 1 as a relief pitcher.

 Finnegan began the 2016 season pitching out of the rotation for Cincinnati, opening as the team's second starter behind Raisel Iglesias due to a plethora of injuries.
 In 5 starts in April, Finnegan went 1–1 with a 3.86 ERA, striking out 23 and walking 15 in 28 innings.
 In 6 starts in May, Finnegan went 0–3 with a 4.37 ERA, striking out 21 and walking 16 in 35 innings.
 However, in one of his losses, Finnegan threw a complete 8 innings against the Los Angeles Dodgers, giving up one run and losing to Clayton Kershaw's two-hit shutout.
-He finished the 2016 season with a 10-11 record and a 3.98 ERA in 31 starts.
+He finished the 2016 season with a 10–11 record and a 3.98 ERA in 31 starts.

 Finnegan began the 2017 season in the Reds rotation, but on April 15, he was placed on the disabled list with a shoulder injury.
 On June 26, he was activated off the disabled list.
 However, on June 27, in his first start back off the disabled list against the St. Louis Cardinals, he re-injured his shoulder and had to leave the game.
 He was put back on the DL the next day.
-He finished the year with 4 starts and was 1-1 with a 4.15 ERA in 13 innings.
+He finished the year with 4 starts and was 1–1 with a 4.15 ERA in 13 innings.
 He was designated for assignment on March 28, 2019.
 On April 2, 2019, he cleared waivers and was outrighted off the 40 man roster.

 Finnegan spent the 2019 season with the Double-A Chattanooga Lookouts, struggling to a 6.60 ERA in 13 appearances for the team.
 Finnegan did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, Finnegan spent the year with the Triple-A Louisville Bats, recording a 5.53 ERA with 57 strikeouts in 55.1 innings of work across 40 games.
 He was released by the Reds on November 18, 2021.